If you’ve decided to pop the question and you’re thinking about buying an engagement ring, congratulations!

-If you and your girlfriend are conscious of the ethical conflicts that comes with some jewellery, ask the jeweller where they source the materials.
-Ethical engagement rings are becoming more and more popular and a lot of jewellers now work alongside charities such as fairtrade to ensure the diamonds and metals are ethically sourced.
+If you and your partner are conscious of the ethical conflicts that comes with some jewellery, ask the jeweller where they source the materials.
+Ethical engagement rings are becoming more and more popular and a lot of jewellers now work alongside charities such as Fairtrade to ensure the diamonds and metals are ethically sourced.

 Different metals, diamonds and stones come with different needs.
-Some need more taking care of than others so make sure you ask the jeweller how to clean the ring.
+Some need more taking care of than others so make sure you ask the jeweller how to clean your engagement ring.